bobbimanners/Applecorn/README.md

 Windows, Linux or Mac if preferred.
 The code should also assemble on Merlin-8 2.58 provided some of the longer comments are trimmed (Merlin-16 allows longer lines.)

+To build in Merlin-32, use the `m32build` provided.

 In Merlin-16 (Merlin-8 in parenthesis, where different):
 - Press `D` for disk commands and enter the prefix of the build directory: